pindi-krishna/ML-and-DL-Notes/Machine-Learning/Supervised-ML/README.md

 ### Parametric vs Non-parametric algorithms

-1. A parametric algorithm is one that has a constant set of parameters, which is **independent} of the number of training samples.
+1. A parametric algorithm is one that has a constant set of parameters, which is **independent** of the number of training samples.
 You can think of it as the amount of much space you need to store the trained classifier.
 An examples for a parametric algorithm is the Perceptron algorithm, or logistic regression.
-Their parameters consist of w,b, which define the separating hyperplane.
-The dimension of w depends on the dimension of the training data, but not on how many training samples you use for training.
+Their parameters consist of $w,b$, which define the separating hyperplane.
+The dimension of $w$ depends on the number of dimensions of the training data, but not on how many training samples you use for training.

 1. In contrast, the number of parameters of a non-parametric algorithm scales as a function of the training samples.
-An example of a non-parametric algorithm is the k-Nearest Neighbors classifier.
+An example of a non-parametric algorithm is the $K$-Nearest Neighbors classifier.
 Here, during "training" we store the entire training data -- so the parameters that we learn are identical to the training set and the number of parameters (the storage we require) grows linearly with the training set size.